Anatomiclab/GastroFLOW/README.md

 ## Python Environment Setup

-We update the environment file of Python using in the project.
-The anaconda environment file is `environment_tf2.yml`
+To reproduce the Python environment used in the project, please follow the import guidelines provided below.
+The environment file is named `environment_tf2.yml` and is based on the Anaconda environment.

 Please follow the [import guideline](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) to reproduce the environment.